 As a supplement to quickly finding out about the company’s business model, strategic plans and organizational culture and competence, it is important to find out about management reporting that indicates where the business is and where it is going.

 In addition to reports on accounts, balance sheets, budgets and strategic plans, it can be useful to assess which obligations and opportunities have been agreed upon for the business.
 In addition to internal employment agreements and cooperation agreements with trade unions, the company also has agreements with customers, suppliers, business partners, retailers, banks and financial institutions.
-A good agreement system will be able to easily provide good information about what the business has as opportunities in current customer contracts and what is committed in terms of costs and resources in supplier contracts .
+A good contract management system will be able to easily provide good information about what the business has as opportunities in ongoing customer contracts and what is committed in terms of costs and resources in supplier contracts.

 Most important focus in the first 100 days

-Most typical actions taken by the CFO in the first 100 days
+Most common actions taken by the CFO in the first 100 days

 “Leaders come and go, while the organization and its culture remain”.
-The statement comes from a shop steward interviewed in connection with the book “Lederskifter – om ledersvägelse, phasing in of new managers and managers’ first 100 days in a new job”.
+The statement originates from a shop steward who was interviewed in connection with the book “Lederskifter – om ledersvægelse, phasing in of new managers and managers’ first 100 days in a new job”.

-A new manager in the job does not have time to start with “blank sheets”.
+A new CFO does not have time to start with “blank sheets”.
 The new leader must act quickly.
 The start-up phase is very much about taking one’s place in the social landscape.
 The focus should be on establishing relationships and building your social network.

-The company’s DNA is also something you have to get under your skin.
+The company’s DNA is also something you have to get under your skin as a new CFO.
 Work to understand the business model, business situation and cultural conditions.
-Consider the start-up phase as a golden period of freedom.
+Consider the start-up phase as a golden period of conservation.
 Expectations for you are high, but no big changes are expected from day 1.
 You can gradually get hooked and take more control.

 Complete overview of financial plans and analyzes